*Updated: July 19, 2022

 - Make LinkedIn work for you: Add a lead magnet link to your personal profile in the summary area.

-- Business cards with a URL or a QR code on the back are great ways to include lead magnets at networking events and conferences, such as the BlogPaws Conference.
+- Business cards with a URL or a QR code on the back are great ways to include lead magnets at networking events and conferences, such as the SuperZoo or Global Pet Expo.

 Advanced Lead Magnets

-Here are a few more ideas if you’ve been working with lead magnets for a while or want some unique ideas to collect emails without annoying your visitors:
+Here are a few more ideas if you’ve been working with lead magnets for a while or want some unique ideas on how to use lead magnets to collect emails without annoying your visitors:

-- Hold a Contest: Yes, there are folks who unsubscribe afterwards, but you can monitor this with a high quality email service.
+- Hold a Contest: Yes, there are folks who unsubscribe afterward, but you can monitor this with a high-quality email service.

 - Create a Facebook Group and share quality content via lead magnets in the group weekly or monthly.